Martin St. Louis: Montreal Canadiens (2022–present)

 On April 17, 2024, the Canadiens exercised a two-year option on St. Louis' contract, extending it through the conclusion of the 2026–27 season.
 After three years at or near the bottom of the league standings, St. Louis and Canadiens management approached the 2024–25 season with the goal of being "in the mix" for the 2025 Stanley Cup playoffs until late March or April.
 The season began poorly, with St. Louis taking criticism in some quarters for the perceived difficulty of the team's defensive scheme, which prompted him to make alterations.
 The team's performance gradually improved thereafter.
 St. Louis registered his 100th career coaching win on February 4, 2025.
 Following the league's midseason hiatus for the 4 Nations Face-Off, the Canadiens went on 15–5–6 run through the end of the season, clinching the final playoff berth in the Eastern Conference in their final regular season game.
 St. Louis was widely credited as a key figure in the team reaching the playoffs for the first time in four years.
 In recognition of his work, he was named a finalist for the Jack Adams Award, given annually to the NHL's best coach.

+In the 2025–26 season, St. Louis' Canadiens would finish sixth in the league, and third in the Atlantic Division.
+The Canadiens defeated the Lightning in the first round of the 2026 Stanley Cup playoffs, giving him his first playoff series win as a coach.
+In the second round, St. Louis led the Canadiens to a series win over the Atlantic Division's top-seeded Buffalo Sabres, and Montreal then played in the Eastern Conference finals against the Carolina Hurricanes where they lost in five games.
+St. Louis was fifth in balloting for the Jack Adams Award that year.

+Shortly before the beginning of the 2026–27 season, St. Louis signed a new four-year contract with the Canadiens.